 - Lexis has an extensive library of market research reports (MKTRES).
 You can find reports using the files ending "TOC," which are free to search.
 Or you can just search the full text files (searches cost only $7 in 1999).

 - Dialog has several market research report databases, including the MKSE file, which is the online version of The Directory of Published Market Research Reports.
 Other relevant Dialog databases include Freedonia Market Research (File 763), EIU Market Research (File 768), BCC Market Research (File 764) Frost & Sullivan Market Intelligence (File 765), Frost & Sullivan Market Engineering (File 767) and Kalorama Market Research (File 766).
 You can search them all at once using the OneSearch category "MarketFul."

-- The Alacra Store, which sells reports from many different sources.
+- The Alacra Store or Research and Markets, which sell reports from many different sources.